This post may contain affiliate links. Read the full disclosure

-Gold Coast – Head to the Gold Coast for some fun in the sun with beaches, nature walks, wildlife parks and playgrounds.
-In Surfers Paradise, you will find popular attractions such as Ripley’s Believe It Or Not Odditorium, ArtVo, Infinity and loads more family attractions on the Gold Coast.
+Head to the Gold Coast for some fun in the sun with beaches, nature walks, wildlife parks and playgrounds.
+In Surfers Paradise, you will find tourist attractions such as Ripley’s Believe It Or Not Odditorium, ArtVo, Infinity and loads more family attractions on the Gold Coast.

-Tangalooma Island – A short ferry ride from the mainland brings you to Tangalooma Island where things are a little quieter and slower-paced.
+A short ferry ride from the mainland brings you to Tangalooma Island where things are a little quieter and slower-paced.
 For those who want to enjoy some peace, tranquillity and wildlife, a day trip to Moreton Island and Tangalooma is a great option.

-Ipswich – Located around 30 minutes from Brisbane, Ipswich is a great day out for families.
+Located around 30 minutes from Brisbane, Ipswich is a great day out for families.
 They have some fantastic playgrounds and parklands, including the free Orion Lagoon swimming pool and Robelle Domain Parklands in Springfield Lakes.

-In the centre of Ipswich, you will find Queens Park with a big playground, a Japanese Garden and a free wildlife park where you can see kangaroos, lizards, bilbies and heaps more native Australian wildlife.
-Check out even more fun things to do in Ipswich.
+In the city centre of Ipswich, you will find Queens Park with a big playground, a Japanese Garden and a free wildlife park where you can see kangaroos, lizards, bilbies and heaps more native Australian wildlife.

 If you want even more day trip inspiration, check out our extensive list of the best day trips from Brisbane so you can explore beyond the city.